ssilverman/rdm-schema/README.md

-# README for RDM Schema
+# README for the RDM Schema Project

 This project contains the schema for the Parameter Metadata Language from Section 5 of E1.37-5.